teejayen/teejayen.github.io/apogee2019.md

 - No integration with business cloud applications (Salesforce, Office 365, etc)
 - No protection for computer logon

+DUO uses a OTP, write down the OTP, then regenerate - you can then use these OTP at any time - very insecure.

+58 current technology partners, with many more on the way - see https://www.watchguard.com/wgrd-partners/technology-partners?combine=&field_watchguard_product_tid=1301&items_per_page=10

 ### Roadmap for AuthPoint

 - Q1